johbenrivcar/setedious/README.md

         }
         console.log("All data sets", allDataSets );
     });

+The above js statement will execute the SQL, and return the datasets back to the callback.
+If a dataset with the name ERROR is returned from the call, that will be returned in the parameter err.

 ### setName column in SQL statements
 To correctly allocate returned data rows to a named dataSet, the first column of a result set must be named **setName** and be set to the string name of the dataset: